Kuadrant/kuadrant-operator/doc/development.md

 Frequently, you may need to build custom kuadrant bundle with the default (`latest`) Limitador and Authorino bundles.
-These are the example commands to build the manifests, build the bundle image and push to the regitry.
+These are the example commands to build the manifests, build the bundle image and push to the registry.

 In the example, a new kuadrant operator bundle version `0.8.0` will be created that references the kuadrant operator image `quay.io/kuadrant/kuadrant-operator:v0.5.0` and latest Limitador and